niclasleonbock/permissioncontroller/README.md

 # Permission Controller
 This library adds extended permission support to controllers in OctoberCMS.
 It is built on top of the default `$requiredPermissions` property but extends it to be more powerful by adding the possibilty to define different permissions for different actions.

+> **Hint:** Due to the way Controller Behaviors work this is a class (and not a Behavior) you need to extend your controllers from.

 ### Example
 This will check for the required permissions depending on the action.
 ```php